It may be difficult for you to know exactly how you got into this situation.

 Others have more difficulty, their mind confused because what they are doing is so contrary to what they believe and value.

-Some feel that God sent them their.
+Some feel that God sent them their soul mate.
 Others blame it on their spouse’s actions or lack of actions.
 Underlying vulnerabilities very likely made the new relationship possible.
 Highly revered marriage researcher John Gottman writes in his book The Marriage Clinic:

 …many clinicians…have been quick to point out that ‘affairs involve sex, but sex is usually not the purpose of the affair’…In fact, most clinicians who have written in this area report that affairs are usually about seeking friendship, support, understanding, and validation…they are about getting the acceptance that is missing in the marriage.”